exercism/elm/concepts/web-applications-1/about.md

 The `Model` contains the application’s state - all the data that the application needs.
 It can be any type, but in any useful application it is always a [record][record].
-If you imagine a simple application with a text box, and text showing the reverse of that text, the model would look like below.You can also see this example on the [Elm Guide][elm-guide-text-fields]
+If you imagine a simple application with a text box, and text showing the reverse of that text, the model would look like below.
+You can also see this example on the [Elm Guide][elm-guide-text-fields].

 ```elm
 type alias Model =